deckhouse/virtualization/docs/USER_GUIDE.md

     - type: Main
     - type: ClusterNetwork
       name: corp-net
-      # ipAddressName is not specified → automatic mode (DHCP)
+      # ipAddressName is not specified → automatic mode (DHCP) is used.
 ```

 Example of a VM with a static IP on an additional network: